10 tips for thriving on long road trips with a chronic illness

 For example... on our second day of our MaineNew BrunswickPrince Edward Island, and Nova Scotia road trip we were traveling from Camden, Maine to St. Andrews-By-The-Sea, New Brunswick.
 It was about a 3 and 1/2 hour drive.
 We got up early in the morning and after a yummy breakfast at the Lord Camden Inn, we spent time walking around Camden (which is adorable!), driving through gorgeous Maine into Canada and then in St. Andrews-By-The-Sea we explored the Kingsbrae Gardens, walked around downtown St. Andrews, and drove across the ocean floor to Minister's Island.
 In addition to that I saw this beautiful little lake in Maine during our drive and said to my friend, "Ali!
 Let's go see it!", which we did.
 The day was full, but all of the activities were low stress on my body and it was a completely relaxing and fun-filled day, which energized me for the entire trip!

-Last year as I was planning for Alaska there were so many more activities that I am excited to do and explore- specifically more hiking!
-This energized me because I was healing more, but a couple of years ago it would have energized my heart, but not my body.
+In 2019 as I was planning for Alaska there were so many more activities that I am excited to do and explore- specifically more hiking!
+This energized me because I was healing more, but five years ago it would have energized my heart, but not my body.
 Only you know what energizes you and doesn't.
 Taking the time to plan your activities wisely will ensure that you have fun, not just for one day, but for the entire trip.

 5. Plan, Prepare, and Pack All of Your Medications, Supplements, Etc.